alocken/ML-Project-Unsupervised-Learning/README.md

     - opportunities for feature engineering, and
     - handled outliers
 -	*Unsupervised learning*
-    - performed k-means clustering, hierarchical clustering, and PCA to identify patterns and group similar data points together
+    - performed k-means clustering, hierarchical clustering, and PCA to identify patterns and group similar data points together,
-    - determined optimal number of clusters
+    - determined optimal number of clusters, and
     - communicated insights gained through EDA/data visualization

 ### Results
 - Pairplot indicated positive correlation between 'Fresh' and 'Milk', 'Detergents_Paper' and 'Milk', 'Grocery' and 'Milk', 'Detergents_Paper' and 'Grocery'
-- Box Plot identified highly skewed data and supported required to implement log scale to resolve
+- Box Plot identified highly skewed data and identified reqiurement to implement log scale to resolve
-- Hierarchical Clustering - used dendrogram identifying optimal number of clusters
+- Hierarchical Clustering leveraged a dendrogram to identify optimal number of clusters
 - PCA 'Explained Variance Ratio per Principal Component' indicated how much variance could be attributed to each principal component with PC1 and PC2 accounting for roughly 60%

 ### Challenges